 No one needs to tell those of us living with diabetes how very expensive it is, even for the majority of us fortunate enough to have insurance coverage.

 This happens to be a big season for health insurance in America, as it’s the open enrollment period when most employees need to make choices on coverage options for the upcoming year.
 The options can be confusing, especially with the increasingly pricey high deductible health plans (HDHPs) that have become an all too familiar norm.

 Many of us tend to think that our diabetes brethren in developed countries other than America have it much better than we do on the diabetes costs front.
 But think again.

-A new landmark study published in early November by the Life for a Child (LFAC) organization based in Australia found that even though some health systems globally are providing insulin and test strips, many aren’t subsidizing the costs as is often believed, and governments across the board are failing to meet the United Nations’ Sustainable Development Goals to ensure healthy lives and promote well-being for citizens of all ages.
+A new landmark study published in mid-2019 by the Life for a Child (LFAC) organization based in Australia found that even though some health systems globally are providing insulin and test strips, many aren’t subsidizing the costs as is often believed, and governments across the board are failing to meet the United Nations’ Sustainable Development Goals to ensure healthy lives and promote well-being for citizens of all ages.

 So much for the romantic notion that universal health coverage ensures affordable chronic disease care.

 Researchers for the study published by LFAC (formerly a program of the International Diabetes Federation before September 2018) examined national service provisions, affordability and availability of insulin and test strips in 37 less-resourced countries and compared that to the situations in 7 higher-income countries (Australia, France, Italy, Japan, UK, Sweden and New Zealand).